31 Aug 2025

 This is a single module certificate.

 This 10 week course, delivered over three months, has been running for six years.
-Several graduates have got their projects into development with production companies and supported by Screen Ireland.
+Several graduates have gotten their projects into development with production companies and supported by Screen Ireland.
 It sits alongside our MA in Screenwriting for Film + Television which has been running successfully for over 20 years.

 This course is suitable for students who have an undergraduate qualification of 2nd Class Honours or higher at Honours Degree level.